Kidney Stones Treatment Chattanooga, TN

 The most common recommendation by your urologist will be to increase your water intake, as dehydration is a key risk factor for stone formation.
 Stones are linked to diet, therefore your urologist will let you know what dietary changes can reduce your risk of forming stones.
 Medications such as potassium citrate or diuretics may be used depending on the type of stone you form.

-- Shock Wave Lithotripsy (SWL) uses high energy sound waves to fragment the stones into small sand like particles which can then be more easily passed.
+Shock Wave Lithotripsy (SWL) uses high energy sound waves to fragment the stones into small sand-like particles which can then be more easily passed.
 This is one of the most common treatments for kidney stones.
 It is best for kidney stones smaller than 2 cm, stones that are not overly dense, and those that can be seen on x-ray.
 The main attraction of lithotripsy is noninvasive and is performed on an outpatient basis.
 Furthermore, this procedure may allow you to have stone treatment without a need for a ureteral stent, which can cause some minor discomfort and urinary symptoms.
 Sometimes you may require more than one lithotripsy to completely treat your stones, the smaller and less dense the stone is the more likely you will need one treatment.
-This procedure is not recommended for pregnant women, people with bleeding disorders, infections, skeletal abnormalities or the morbidly obese.
+This procedure is not recommended for pregnant women, people with bleeding disorders, infections, skeletal abnormalities or morbidly obese.

 Ureteroscopy with Laser Lithotripsy is an endoscopic option to treat stones located anywhere in the urinary tract.
 Stones up to 2 cm in diameter may be treated effectively.
-These stones can be treated with use of a flexible ureteroscopy or rigid ureteroscope depending on stone position within the urinary tract.
+These stones can be treated with the use of a flexible ureteroscopy or rigid ureteroscope depending on the stone position within the urinary tract.
 A small miniature fiberoptic camera (ureteroscope) is inserted in the urethra and up into the kidney over a guidewire.
-A laser is then used to break the stones in to small fragments.
+A laser is then used to break the stones into small fragments.
 These fragments are extracted by the ureteroscope with a small basket or flushed out with water.
 It is an outpatient procedure usually performed under general or spinal anesthesia.
 Because the ureter swells from the stone and during the surgery, a small stent (hollow tube) may be placed in the kidney to facilitate urine flow postoperatively.
 The stent is removed at home if strings are left on the stent or subsequently at a follow-up visit.
 This treatment option also offers the highest success rate to have your stone removed with one procedure.

 Percutaneous nephrolithotripsy is an endoscopic means of removing large stones.
-It requires a small, less than 2 cm, incision in the back.
+It requires a small, less than 2 cm incision in the back.
 The stones are broken up with ultrasound or laser treatment.
 A hollow tube is inserted.
 The crushed stone is removed through this tube.
 This procedure is used for large and irregularly shaped stones (usually larger than 1.5cm – about the size of a marble), for people with infections, for people who are not candidates for ureteroscopy and for those whose stones cannot be broken up by extracorporeal shock wave lithotripsy.
-This requires general anesthesia, and highly specialized surgeons.
+This requires general anesthesia and highly specialized surgeons.

-- Robotic Surgery using the da Vinci® Robotic Surgical System is minimally invasive, offers less pain, blood loss, scarring and faster recovery.
+Robotic Surgery using the da Vinci® Robotic Surgical System is minimally invasive, offers less pain, blood loss, scarring, and faster recovery.
 It is a specialized form of minimally invasive surgery using a robotic arm, a camera, a 3D imaging processor and remote control.
 It is very precise and is ideal for delicate urologic surgery.
 Stones removed by the robot are usually performed in conjunction with another robotic procedure.

-- Open surgery is rare, and may be needed if other methods fail.
+Open surgery is rare and may be needed if other methods fail.
 Surgery may be required where the stones are damaging kidney tissue, causing recurring urinary tract infections, blocking the flow of urine or are significantly large.